-- Less than 1% - (1) Assumes the over-allotment option is not exercised. - (2) Assumes the over-allotment option is exercised. - (3) Includes 7,890,811 shares owned directly by the Jorge L. Mas Canosa Holdings I Limited Partnership (the "Family Partnership"), and indirectly by Jorge Mas, as the sole officer and director of Jorge L. Mas Holdings Corporation, a Texas corporation, the sole general partner of the Family Partnership; and 5,587,311 shares owned of record by Jorge Mas Holdings I Limited Partnership, a Texas limited partnership ("Jorge Mas Holdings").
+(1) Assumes the over-allotment option is not exercised.

+(2) Assumes the over-allotment option is exercised.

+(3) Includes 7,890,811 shares owned directly by the Jorge L. Mas Canosa Holdings I Limited Partnership (the "Family Partnership"), and indirectly by Jorge Mas, as the sole officer and director of Jorge L. Mas Holdings Corporation, a Texas corporation, the sole general partner of the Family Partnership; and 5,587,311 shares owned of record by Jorge Mas Holdings I Limited Partnership, a Texas limited partnership ("Jorge Mas Holdings I).
 The sole general partner of Jorge Mas Holdings is Jorge Mas Holdings Corporation, a Texas corporation that is wholly-owned by Mr. Mas.
 Also includes 188,447 shares owned of record by the Mas Family Foundation, a Florida not-for-profit corporation (the "Family Foundation"); 199,199 shares covered by options exercisable within 60 days of December 31, 1999; and 100,157 shares owned of record individually.
 Mr. Mas disclaims beneficial ownership of the shares held by the Family Partnership except to the extent of his pecuniary interest therein, and disclaims beneficial ownership of all of the shares owned by the Family Foundation.

-(4) Mr. Mas may borrow up to 375,000 shares of the common stock he is offering from the Family Partnership.
-Mr. Mas will be obligated to repay the borrowing by delivering to the Family Partnership shares of our common stock equal in number to the borrowed shares five days after demand by the Family Partnership; and, upon demand, the Family Partnership will receive from Mr. Mas amounts equal to dividends and other distributions on the borrowed shares.
-The Family Partnership may from time to time demand a pledge of collateral by Mr. Mas to secure his obligations to repay the borrowed shares to the Family Partnership.

-- (5) The amounts shown include shares covered by options exercisable within 60 days of December 31, 1999 as follows: Joel-Tomas Citron, 222,341 shares; Eliot C. Abbott, 39,417 shares; Arthur B. Laffer, 36,667 shares; Jose S. Sorzano, 41,167 shares; Carmen M. Sabater 18,500 shares; Jose Sariego, 12,266 shares; and Arlene Vargas 1,000 shares. - (6) American Express Company ("AMEX"), American Express Financial Advisors ("AMEXFA") and Growth Portfolio ("GP") filed a Schedule 13G dated December 31, 1998 with the SEC reporting beneficial ownership of more than 5% of our Common Stock.
+- (4) Mr. Mas will borrow 125,000 shares of the common stock he is offering from Jorge Mas Holdings.
+Mr. Mas will be obligated to repay the borrowing by delivering to Jorge Mas Holdings shares of our common stock equal in number to the borrowed shares five days after demand by Jorge Mas Holdings; and, upon demand, Jorge Mas Holdings will receive from Mr. Mas amounts equal to dividends and other distributions on the borrowed shares.
+Jorge Mas Holdings may from time to time demand a pledge of collateral by Mr. Mas to secure his obligations to repay the borrowed shares to Jorge Mas Holdings. - (5) The amounts shown include shares covered by options exercisable within 60 days of December 31, 1999 as follows: Joel-Tomas Citron, 222,341 shares; Eliot C. Abbott, 39,417 shares; Arthur B. Laffer, 36,667 shares; Jose S. Sorzano, 41,167 shares; Carmen M. Sabater 18,500 shares; Jose Sariego, 12,266 shares; and Arlene Vargas 1,000 shares. - (6) American Express Company ("AMEX"), American Express Financial Advisors ("AMEXFA") and Growth Portfolio ("GP") filed a Schedule 13G dated December 31, 1998 with the SEC reporting beneficial ownership of more than 5% of our Common Stock.
 As reported in the Schedule 13G, GP possesses sole voting power over 1,800,000 shares and AMEX and AMEXFA possess shared voting power over 379,750 shares.
 As reported in the Schedule 13G, AMEX and AMEXFA possess shared dispositive power over 2,179,750 shares, over 1,800,000 of which GP also possesses shared dispositive power.